rust-lang/rust/doc/adding_lints.md

 Currently this test will fail.
 If you go through the output you will see that we are told that `clippy::foo_functions` is an unknown lint, which is expected.

-While you are working on implementing your lint, you can keep running the UI test.
-That allows you to check if the output is turning into what you want.
+While we are working on implementing our lint, we can keep running the UI test.
+That allows us to check if the output is turning into what we want.

-Once you are satisfied with the output, you need to run `tests/ui/update-all-references.sh` to update the `.stderr` file for your lint.
+Once we are satisfied with the output, we need to run `tests/ui/update-all-references.sh` to update the `.stderr` file for our lint.
 Running `TESTNAME=ui/foo_functions cargo uitest` should pass then.
-When you commit your lint, be sure to commit the `.stderr` files, too.
+When we commit our lint, we need to commit the generated `.stderr` files, too.

 ### Rustfix tests